alexandreroman/tap-otel-demo/README.md

 The app should be built and deployed by TAP.
 Note that pods have one more container: the OpenTelemetry sidecar agent.
 As soon as an app module starts, it would connect to the agent, periodically pushing metrics and tracing spans.
-The agent collects those informations, and then takes care of forwarding everything to Aria.
+The agent collects those information, and then takes care of forwarding everything to Aria.

 ![Architecture diagram with app modules and OpenTelemetry agents](app-components.png)